dramax8569/re-start/279-[SF]-Lab-Introducción a la gestión de identidades y accesos (IAM).md

 | user-3  | EC2-Admin     | View, start, and stop EC2 instances       |

 This setup will allow you to tailor permissions to each user's specific responsibilities within your AWS environment.

+## Task 3: Add users to user groups

+You have recently hired user-1 into a role where they will provide support for Amazon S3.
+You add them to the S3-Support group so that they inherit the necessary permissions via the attached AmazonS3ReadOnlyAccess policy.

+You can ignore any not authorized errors that appear during this task.
+They are caused by your lab account having limited permissions and should not impact your ability to complete the lab.

+### Add user-1 to the S3-Support group

+38. In the left navigation pane, choose User groups.
+39. Choose the S3-Support group.
+40. Choose the Users tab.
+41. In the Users tab, choose Add users.

+ ----------------------10

+42. In the Add users to S3-Support window, configure the following options:
+   - Select the check box for user-1.
+   - Choose Add Users.
+ ----------------------11
+43. In the Users tab, you see that user-1 has been added to the group.
+ ----------------------12
+### Add user-2 to the EC2-Support group

+You have hired user-2 into a role where they provide support for Amazon EC2.

+43. Using the previous steps in this task, add user-2 to the EC2-Support group.
+   - user-2 should now be part of the EC2-Support group.
+ ----------------------13
+### Add user-3 to the EC2-Admin group

+You have hired user-3 as your Amazon EC2 administrator to manage your EC2 instances.

+44. Using the previous steps in this task, add user-3 to the EC2-Admin group.
+   - user-3 should now be part of the EC2-Admin group.

+ ----------------------14
+45. In the left navigation pane, choose User groups.
+   - Each group should have a 1 in the Users column for the number of users in each group.
+   - If there is not a 1 beside each group, revisit the previous instructions in this task to confirm that each user is assigned to a group as shown in the table at the beginning of the Business scenario section.
+ ----------------------15
+### Summary of task 3

+In this task, you added all the associated users to the user groups.

+## Task 4: Sign in and test user permissions

+In this task, you test the permissions of each IAM user.

+46. In the left navigation pane, choose Dashboard.

+   The AWS Account section includes a Sign-in URL for IAM users in this account.
+This link should look similar to the following: [Sign-in URL](https://123456789012.signin.aws.amazon.com/console).
+You can use this link to sign in to the AWS account that you are currently using.

+47. Copy the Sign-in URL for IAM users in this account to a text editor.

+48. Open a private window using the following instructions for your web browser:

+   - **Mozilla Firefox**
+     - Choose the menu bars at the upper-right of the screen.
+     - Choose New Private Window.

+   -  **Google Chrome**
+       - Choose the ellipsis at the upper-right of the screen.
+       - Choose New Incognito window.

+   - **Microsoft Edge**
+       - Choose the ellipsis at the upper-right of the screen.
+       - Choose New InPrivate window.

+   - **Microsoft Internet Explorer**
+       - Choose the Tools menu option.
+       - Choose InPrivate Browsing.

+49. Paste the Sign-in URL for IAM users in this account into your private window, and press Enter.

+   You now sign in as user-1, who has been hired as your Amazon S3 storage support staff.

+50. Sign in using the following credentials:

+   - IAM user name: Enter user-1
+   - Password: Enter Lab-Password1

+51. Choose Sign in.

+   If you see a dialog prompting you to switch to the new console home, choose Switch to the new Console Home.
+ ----------------------16
+52. From the Services menu, choose S3.

+53. Choose the name of one of your buckets, and browse the contents.

+   Because your user is part of the S3-Support group in IAM, they have permission to view a list of S3 buckets and their contents.
+ ----------------------17
+   Now, test whether they have access to Amazon EC2.

+54. From the Services menu, choose EC2.

+55. In the left navigation pane, choose Instances.

+   You cannot see any instances.
+Instead, you see a message that says, You are not authorized to perform this operation.
+This message appears because your user has not been assigned any permissions to use Amazon EC2.
+ ----------------------18
+   You now sign in as user-2, who has been hired as your Amazon EC2 support person.

+56. Sign user-1 out of the AWS Management Console by following these steps:

+   - At the top of the screen, choose user-1.
+   - Choose Sign out.
+ ----------------------19

+57. Paste the Sign-in URL for IAM users in this account into your private window, and press Enter.
+This link should be in your text editor.

+58. Sign in using the following credentials:
+   - IAM user name: Enter user-2
+   - Password: Enter Lab-Password2

+59. Choose Sign in.
+ ----------------------20
+   If you see a dialog prompting you to switch to the new console home, choose Switch to the new Console Home.

+60. From the Services menu, choose EC2.

+61. In the left navigation pane, choose Instances.

+   You are now able to see an EC2 instance because you have read-only permissions.
+However, you are not able to make any changes to Amazon EC2 resources.
+ ----------------------21
+   If you cannot see an EC2 instance, then your Region may be incorrect.
+In the upper-right of the screen, choose the Region menu, and select the Region that you noted at the start of the lab (for example, Oregon).
+ ----------------------22

+Your EC2 instance should be selected.
+If it is not, choose it.

+62. From the Instance state dropdown list, choose Stop instance.

+63. In the Stop instance? window, choose Stop.

+Your EC2 instance should be selected.
+If it is not, choose it.

+62. From the Instance state dropdown list, choose Stop instance.

+63. In the Stop instance? window, choose Stop.

+----------------------23

+You receive an error that says, Failed to stop the instance.
+You are not authorized to perform this operation.
+This message demonstrates that the policy gives you permission to only view information and does not give you permission to make changes.

+64. At the Stop Instances window, choose Cancel.

+Next, check if user-2 can access Amazon S3.

+65. From the Services menu, choose S3.

+You receive an You don't have permissions to list buckets message because user-2 does not have permission to use Amazon S3.

+----------------------24

+You now sign in as user-3, who has been hired as your Amazon EC2 administrator.

+66. Sign user-2 out of the AWS Management Console by following these steps:
+    * At the top of the screen, choose user-2.
+    * Choose Sign out.
+----------------------25

+67. Paste the Sign-in URL for IAM users in this account into your private window, and press Enter.
+If this link is not in your clipboard, retrieve it from the text editor where you pasted it earlier.

+68. Sign in using the following credentials:
+    * IAM user name: Enter user-3
+    * Password: Enter Lab-Password3

+69. Choose Sign in.
+If you see a dialog prompting you to switch to the new console home, choose Switch to the new Console Home.

+----------------------26

+70. From the Services menu, choose EC2.

+71. In the left navigation pane, choose Instances.
+As an EC2 administrator, you should now have permissions to stop the EC2 instance.
+Your EC2 instance should be selected.
+If it is not, choose it.
+If you cannot see an EC2 instance, then your Region may be incorrect.
+In the upper-right of the screen, choose the Region menu, and select the Region that you noted at the start of the lab (for example, Oregon).

+72. From the Instance state dropdown list, choose Stop instance.

+73. In the Stop instance? window, choose Stop.
+The instance should enter the Stopping state and will shut down.

+74. Close your private window.

+----------------------27

+Summary of task 4
+In this task, you were able to sign in as all three users.
+You verified that user-1 was able to view S3 buckets but unable to view EC2 instances.
+You then signed in as user-2 and verified that they were able to view EC2 instances but unable to perform the stop instance action. user-2 was also unable to view S3 buckets.
+After signing in as user-3, you were able to view EC2 instances and perform the stop instance action.

+## Conclusion

+Congratulations!
+You have successfully completed this lab and achieved the following objectives:

+- Created and applied an IAM password policy
+- Explored pre-created IAM users and user groups
+- Inspected IAM policies as applied to the pre-created user groups
+- Added users to user groups with specific capabilities active
+- Located and used the IAM sign-in URL
+- Experimented with the effects of policies on service access

+Well done on gaining practical experience with AWS Identity and Access Management (IAM).
+This knowledge will be valuable as you continue to work with AWS services and manage user access and permissions.